 When you come to Trinity Parish, you can expect to hear and participate in a wide range of music, from the chant, hymns and anthems of earlier centuries to spirituals, contemporary songs, and original compositions.
 Instrumental accompaniment is usually by organ and piano, but an eclectic mix of instruments is heard during the year, ranging from a chamber orchestra to kazoo.

-Directed by Terrence Gaus-Woollen, the Trinity Choir blends volunteer singers and professional section leaders.
+The Trinity Choir blends volunteer singers and professional section leaders.
 The choir supports the congregation’s worship, bringing musical expression to the varying themes and stories of the Church year.
 At Old Swedes Church, congregational singing is supported by a cantor each Sunday.
 Opportunities to become a part of this dynamic music and drama ministry are always available, regardless of experience.
-Please contact Terry Gaus-Woollen by e-mail or phone (302.652.8605) for more information.
 We’re always seeking new members!

 Special Music & Drama Offerings